 Connecting their Intimacy Avoidance to their respective families of origin issues is essential.

 Dealing with avoidants, whether they are of the intimacy or conflict variety, involves a similar therapeutic scope of work.
 However, with every therapeutic advance, the Conflict-Avoidant Couple will seek to triangulate the therapist into new rounds of bickering and conflict.
 This can be an exhausting kind of cognitive street fighting at its worst.

 I like how Terry Real connects family of origin memories to maladaptive couple behavior.
 He might ask the Intimacy-Avoidant Couple, Who picked fights with you when you were a kid?
 Did you see your dad pick fights with your mom?
 How do you feel about the fact that you’re keeping faith with that dysfunction style and will teach it, in time, to your kids… just like your parents did?

-Unlike Split-Self Involved Partners, Intimacy-Avoidant Involved Partners can be re-directed into a positive direction.
+Unlike Split-Self Involved Partners, Intimacy-Avoidant Involved Partners can be re-directed in a positive direction.
 In our intensive couples retreats, intimacy fears are addressed.
 Skills can be learned.

-These couples are young and can be hungry to learn how they might be different.
+These couples are often young and can be hungry to learn how they might be different.
 This is critically important because untreated dysfunctional, and chronically escalated Intimacy-Avoidant Couples create many long-term issues for their kids.

 In an Intensive Couples Retreat, they learn to take the gloves off and put the love back in their union.